 - Pre-heat oven to 350F

-- Heat reserved bacon grease in a large deep saute pan and add the onions.
+- Heat reserved bacon grease in a large deep sauté pan and add the onions.
 Cook on medium heat until onions are translucent and fragrant, and then add the minced garlic and cook 1-2 minutes more.
 Remove from heat.

 - Pour the liquid off the top of the pork and beans and discard.
 You want there to be a little liquid left, so do not fully drain or rinse.
-Add the beans to the saute pan with the ketchup, BBQ sauce, brown sugar, mustard Worcestershire sauce, liquid smoke, and pepper.
+Add the beans to the sauté pan with the ketchup, BBQ sauce, brown sugar, mustard Worcestershire sauce, liquid smoke, and pepper.

 - Chop the drained bacon coarsely and add to the pan.
 Mix all ingredients together and transfer to a 9x13 baking dish.
 Bake on center rack for about an hour until nice and bubbly and a slight skin begins to form on the top.

 Save this recipe for later!
 Pin this to your boards using the Pinterest-optimized photo below.
-Just hover your mouse over the image and click the button that pops up.